-Located in Eastern Africa, Tanzania has a population of 53.5 million people.
-Many live in poorer or more remote areas and access to healthcare can be difficult.
-All five of the most common neglected tropical diseases are present in the country: trachoma, river blindness, lymphatic filariasis, schistosomiasis (known as ‘snail fever’), and soil-transmitted helminths (aka worms).
+All five of the most common neglected tropical diseases are present here: trachoma, river blindness, lymphatic filariasis, schistosomiasis (known as ‘snail fever’), and soil-transmitted helminths (aka worms).

 Sightsavers has been working in the country since the 1970s, helping to support and strengthen local eye care systems to tackle preventable blindness.
-We provide specialist training for healthcare professionals, increase public awareness of eye care and lobby the government to ensure eye care is universally available.
+We provide specialist training for health workers, increase public awareness of eye care and lobby the government to ensure eye care is universally available.

 Our programmes in Tanzania mainly focus on preventing and treating trachoma, and providing cataract operations for those who need them.
 We also work to promote equal opportunities for people with disabilities.